rikima-mitsuhashi/UTIMG-VT-2020-05-WinEXE/README.md

 * This dataset contains 1,556 malware images from 18 different malware families.
 The original malware of the dataset are included in the VirusTotal malwere sample folder.

-* When your papers use the dataset or shell scripts, please cite the following paper.
+* When your papers use the dataset or shell-scripts, please cite the following paper.

 * COMPSAC